You want pickets clipped vertically to your gear loops, not slung around your neck. Here’s how to rack pickets right.

 New school layering - have an “action suit” when you're moving fast, and a big puffy jacket to put over everything when you stop.
 Here’s just about everything you need to know about the belay jacket.

 Do you have a climb on a moderate angled glacier, such as a standard route on many Pacific NW volcanoes?
+Never going to lead on it?
 Consider a static rope.

 Dry Feet = Happy Feet!
 You can always have dry socks, even on multi day snow climbs, if you follow this tip.